scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 The VM project began around the same time as, and ultimately joined the Open Source Geospatial Foundation (OSGeo), an international body modeled on the Apache Foundation [2g]_.
-It started as a smaller open project that sought to build an "easy to try and use" software environment for spatial data applications.
+It started as a smaller open project that sought to build an “easy to try and use” software environment for spatial data applications.
 Initial efforts consisted of shell scripts to install core geospatial packages.
 These examples provided guides to the projects that were invited and ultimately contributed packages to the project.
 Many of these later